For the next 12 weeks, I am going into self-experimental, bio-hacking guinea pig mode in preparation for Ironman Canada in Whistler on August 25.

 OK, here’s the stuff that I’ll be relying on for the next 12 weeks – the things that will make your life far easier, your training way more productive and your body way less likely to get metabolically damaged if you doing low carb triathlon training.
 I call these my “Ketogenic Secret Weapons”.

-Bulletproof® Coffee is organic, mold-free coffee blended with organic KerryGold butter and Medium Chain Triglyceride (MCT) oil with a touch of vanilla powder and chocolate.
+Take some Kion, organic & mold-free coffee and blend with grass-fed (KerryGold is a good brand) butter and Medium Chain Triglyceride (MCT) oil.
 This stuff keeps me in a ketogenic state with me having to feel like gnawing my arm off in hunger halfway through the morning.

 If you’re using extreme isometrics or high-intensity interval training and experiencing the massive lactic acid build-up that occurs in the local muscle tissue during a set, then you should know about something called “oxaloacetate”.